sommerc/careless/README.md

 # Noise2Void in Jupyter

 Noise2void does not require pairs of images.
-1. Copy and rename the IPython notebook template file: `careless_n2v.ipynb` to `my_n2v_project.ipynb`
-2. Open your renamed `my_n2v_project.ipynb` file in Jupyter Lab.
-3. Follow steps in the notebook
+Just follow the steps in the notebook.

 # Noise2Void in command line